znsio/specmatic-documentation/documentation/getting_started_programmatically.md

 Programmatic Approach
 =====================

-If you are building your application in a JVM language, you are in luck, because you can spawn the stub / mock server or run the contract as test programmatically.
+If you are building your application in a JVM language, you are in luck, because you can run programmatically the contract as a stub server or as tests.

 ---